-- 1. When operating PTO-driven equipment, shut off the engine and wait until the PTO stops before getting off the tractor and disconnecting the equipment. - 2.
+- When operating PTO-driven equipment, shut off the engine and wait until the PTO(s) stop before getting off the tractor and disconnecting the equipment. - 2.
 Do not wear loose clothing when operating the power take-off or when near rotating equipment. - 3.
-When operating stationary PTO-driven equipment, always apply the tractor parking brake and block the rear wheels front and back.
-Engage the articulation lock. - 4.
+When using the PTO in stationary applications be sure the articulation lock is engaged, the park brake is set, the hydrostatic control lever is in neutral, and the wheels are blocked front and rear.
+Do not leave the tractor unattended.
+If you must leave the tractor for any reason, stop the tractor and remove the key. - 4.
 To avoid injury, do not clean, adjust, unclog or service PTO driven equipment when the tractor engine is running. - 5.
 Make sure all PTO shields are in position at all times. - 6.
-Be sure the articulation lock is engaged, the park brake is set and the gearshift lever is in neutral when using the PTO in stationary applications.
-Do not leave the tractor unattended.
-If you must leave the tractor for any reason, stop the tractor and remove the key. - 7.
-Take special care in hook-up of implements to the PTO.
+Take special care when hooking up implements to the PTO. - 7.
+Never start the tractor with the PTO engaged.